kalavrim/ENPM667-Final-Project/README.md

 In this project, we have derived the equations of motion for a nonlinear system.
 The system in question is a cart with two hanging pendulums.
 We have linearized the system around an equilibrium point.
 This linearized system will assist in designing the LQR/LQG controllers.

+All parts should be run sequentially to avoid errors

 ### Part C

 In this section we explore the conditions in which the linearized system is controllable.
 This can be solved both symbolically or numerically.